 Keyword

-A Keyword Campaign is a text message-based marketing strategy that allows businesses to engage mobile users through predefined keywords.
-Users send a keyword via SMS, WhatsApp, or RCS to a shortcode, long code, or phone number, triggering an automated response.
+A Keyword Automation is a text message-based marketing strategy for engaging mobile users through predefined keywords.
+Users send a keyword via SMS, WhatsApp, or RCS to a shortcode, long code, or phone number.
+The platform triggers an automated response.

-Short-code (4-6 digits): Used for promotions, alerts, and two-factor authentication.
-Short codes are used exclusively with SMS messages and most often used by companies for:
+Short-code (4-6 digits): Short codes handle promotions, alerts, and two-factor authentication.
+Companies use short codes exclusively with SMS for:

 - Marketing promotions: To send ads, coupons, sales alerts, and other promotional information.
-If you are based out of the US, it is mandatory to have a short code to send marketing texts.
+US-based businesses require a short code to send marketing texts.

-- Two-factor authentication: This is because a message sent via an SMS short code is likely to be delivered quicker.
+- Two-factor authentication: This is because a message sent via an SMS short code is likely to be delivered more quickly.

 For example: